Recipes

 Step-by-Step Cooking Process

-1. Remove the steak from the refrigerator and let it sit at room temperature for 30 minutes.
+1. Remove the steak from the refrigerator and let it rest for 30 minutes for even cooking.

 2. Preheat your grill or skillet over high heat.

-3. Pat the steak dry with paper towels for better searing.
+3. Pat the steak dry with paper towels to remove moisture.

-4. Generously season both sides of the steak with salt and black pepper.
+4. Season both sides of the steak generously with salt and black pepper.

-5. Add olive oil or butter to the skillet or grill.
+5. Add olive oil to the hot skillet or grill.

-6. Place the steak on the hot surface and sear for 3-4 minutes without moving it.
+6. Place the steak in the pan and sear for 3-4 minutes without moving it.

-9. Use a meat thermometer to check for desired doneness (medium-rare: 130°F).
+9. Use a meat thermometer to check for doneness (130°F for medium-rare).

-10. Remove the steak from heat and let it rest for 5-10 minutes before slicing.
+10. Remove the steak from the heat and let it rest for 5 minutes before slicing.

 Alternative Ingredients